coderefinery/modular-code-development/talk.md

 ## Modularity and composition

-- Build complex behavior from simple components
+- .emph[Build complex behavior from simple components]
 - We can reason about the components and the composite
 - Composition is key to managing complexity
 - Modularity does not imply simplicity, but is enabled by it